ghodss/kubernetes.github.io/docs/getting-started-guides/gce.md

 If you want more than one cluster running in your project, want to use a different name, or want a different number of worker nodes, see the `<kubernetes>/cluster/gce/config-default.sh` file for more fine-grained configuration before you start up your cluster.

 If you run into trouble, please see the section on [troubleshooting](/docs/getting-started-guides/gce/#troubleshooting), post to the
-[google-containers group](https://groups.google.com/forum/#!forum/google-containers), or come ask questions on [Slack](/docs/troubleshooting/#slack).
+[kubernetes-users group](https://groups.google.com/forum/#!forum/kubernetes-users), or come ask questions on [Slack](/docs/troubleshooting/#slack).

 The next few steps will show you:

-1. how to set up the command line client on your workstation to manage the cluster
+1. How to set up the command line client on your workstation to manage the cluster
-1. examples of how to use the cluster
+1. Examples of how to use the cluster
-1. how to delete the cluster
+1. How to delete the cluster
-1. how to start clusters with non-default options (like larger clusters)
+1. How to start clusters with non-default options (like larger clusters)

 ### Installing the Kubernetes command line tools on your workstation